 He added, “If a writer has to rob his mother, he will not hesitate; the ‘Ode on a Grecian Urn’ is worth any number of old ladies.”

-It was on this day in 1957 that nine black teenagers, six girls and three boys, entered Central High School in Little Rock, Arkansas, escorted by members of the 101st Airborne Division of the National Guard.
+It was on this day in 1957 that nine black teenagers, six girls and three boys, entered Central High School in Little Rock, Arkansas, escorted by members of the U.S. Army’s 101st Airborne Division.

 At the time, Little Rock was considered a relatively liberal southern city.
 There was no segregation on buses or in libraries or parks.
 But schools were still segregated three years after the Brown v.
 Board of Education decision mandating integrated classrooms.
 Teachers at the all-black schools began handing out applications to attend the all-white Central High School, considered one of the best high schools in the state.
 The list of applicants was narrowed down to 17 of the very best black students in the district, and eight of those changed their mind at the last minute, leaving nine students total.
 They became known as the Little Rock Nine.

 One of those students, Minnijean Brown, remembers picking out her best outfit for the first day of classes that year.
 She wasn’t too worried.
 She said, “I figured, ‘I’m a nice person.
 Once they get to know me, they’ll see I’m OK.
 We’ll be friends.’”
 But Little Rock Nine never even got close to the school building that first day.
 A mob of segregationist white students and parents surrounded the school.

 One of the nine students was chased by the mob until a white woman helped her onto a city bus.
 The nine black students tried twice to enter the building, and each time the crowd grew more threatening, shouting obscenities and spitting at the students.
 Elizabeth Eckford said that when she got home she was able to wring the spittle from her dress.